 Get out your cosmic surfboard and a box of Kleenex!
 Our host Adam Graham takes a look at the end of the Silver Surfer and Dawn Greenwood’s travels together in Dan Slott and Mike and Laura Allred’s A Power Greater than Cosmic.

-So this podcast will focus on my search for classy comics.
-And I’ll let you know if I think it’s classy or not.
+So this podcast will focus on my search for classy comics, and I’ll let you know whether I think it’s classy or not!
 And we’ll stick to one collection per episode.
-And we generally do trades.
-That’s how I tend to read comics, is in the trade editions.
-Which are more economical.
-Plus there are a lot of comic book series being written for the trades, with six-part story arcs or with five-part story arcs with a one-parter included.
-They are made that way these days.
+We generally do trades – that’s how I tend to read comics is in the trade editions which are more economical, plus there are a lot of comic book series now being written for the trades, with six-part story arcs or with a five-part story arc with a one-parter included.

 Affiliate link included.